Cyrkryta/LP2-multi-author-writing-style-detection/README.md

 # LP2-multi-author-writing-style-detection

+---
+Title: Multi-author writing-style detection\
+Author 1: Magnus Lindberg Christensen, University of Copenhagen\
+Author 2: Jarl-Sebastian Sørensen, University of Copenhagen\
+Author 3: Milosz Holeska, University of Copenhagen\
+---

 Repository for multi-author writing-style detection in relation to the exam for the course Language Processing 2 at University of Copenhagen.

----
-Title: Multi-author writing-style detection
-Authors: Magnus Lindberg Christensen, University of Copenhagen
-         Jarl-Sebastian Sørensen, University of Copenhagen
-         Mi...